mondragonda/symfony/UPGRADE-3.0.md

 ### ClassLoader

- * The `UniversalClassLoader` class has been removed in favor of `ClassLoader`.
+ * nnn The `UniversalClassLoader` class has been removed in favor of `ClassLoader`.
 The only difference is that some method names are different:

    | Old name | New name